-According to the 2000 U. S. Census, 24.1% of the 25 years old and over population in Region 2000 did not have a high school diploma.
-That was the highest percentage amount when compared to the Roanoke MSA or the Richmond MSA and the state as a whole.
-Conversely, we had the highest percentage of high school graduates at 32%.
-Region 2000 also had the lowest percentage of persons with some college, bachelor's, professional or graduate degrees.
+According to the 2010 U. S. Census, 13.1% of the 25 years old and over population in Region 2000 did not have a high school diploma.
+This figure was just lower than both the Roanoke and Richmond MSAs, but a bit higher thna the state average.
+Interestingly, Region2000 had the highest percentage of high school graduates at 33.9%.
+Region 2000 also had the lowest percentage of persons with some college, bachelor's, professional or graduate degrees, but this number increased from 48% to 53% between 2000 and 2010.

-From 2000 - 2007, the U.S. Department of Education has
+From 2000 - 2007, the U. S. Department of Education has

 documented a steady increase in post high school diploma educational achievement within the colleges and universities in Region 2000.
-Associate's degrees conferred annually have climbed from the mid two hundreds to the mid four hundreds, bachelor's degrees have increased by more than 1000 and master's degrees have more than doubled.
+Associate's degrees conferred annually have climbed from the mid two hundreds to the mid four hundreds, bachelor's degrees have increased by more than 1,000 and master's degrees have more than doubled.